 Circumstance Animal Group Maximum Stocking Density If the animal husbandry only involves animals from Group A Group A: Ass; or Donkey; or Mule; or Horse; or Camel; or Llama; or Cattle.
-The maximum stocking density for any individual animal or combination of the animals in Group A does not exceed one (1) per Hectare of lot area If the animal husbandry only involves animals from Group B Group B: Goat; or Sheep; or Other caprines that are similar in nature to a goat or sheep; or Alpaca; or The maximum stocking density for any individual animal or combination of the animals in Group B does not exceed three (3) per Hectare of lot area If the animal husbandry only involves animals from Group C Group C: Emu; or Ostrich; or Other flightless birds.
-The maximum stocking density for any individual animal or combination of the animals in Group C does not exceed sixteen (16) per Hectare of lot area If the animal husbandry only involves animals from Group D Group D: Birds (other than listed in group C).
-Fifty (50) per hectare of lot area If the animal husbandry involves a combination of animals from Group A, Group B, Group C or Group D Animals from Group A, Group B, Group C or Group D The maximum stocking density does not exceed any proportional combination of the stocking densities corresponding to each of the groups.
-PO8 No acceptable outcome is nominated.
+The maximum stocking density for any individual animal or combination of the animals in Group A does not exceed one (1) per Hectare of lot area

+Performance outcomes Acceptable outcomes If the animal husbandry only involves animals from Group B that a p; or caprines re similar in e to a goat eep; or The maximum stocking density for any individual animal or combination of the animals in Group B does not exceed three (3) per Hectare of lot area If the animal husbandry only involves animals from Group C Group C: Emu; Ostric Other birds. ch; or flightless The maximum stocking density for any individual animal or combination of the animals in Group C does not exceed sixteen (16) per Hectare of lot area If the animal husbandry only involves animals from Group D Group D: Birds (other than listed in group C).
+Fifty (50) per hectare of lot area If the animal husbandry involves a combination of animals from Group A, Group B, Group C or Group D rom Group B, Group C D The maximum stocking density does not exceed any proportional combination of the stocking densities corresponding to each of the groups.
+PO8 No acceptab ole outcome is nominated.